CEOsys/cpg-on-ebm-on-fhir/input/intro-notes/StructureDefinition-related-characteristic-intro.md

+{% include variables.md %}
 {% assign id = {{include.id}} %}
 {% assign resource = site.data.structuredefinitions.[id] %}

 ### Guidance

-This extension adds the possibility to specify temporal relationships between individual characteristics (e.g. of a Group]({{ fhir_base_url }}/group.html) resource.
+This extension adds the possibility to specify temporal relationships between individual characteristics (e.g. of a Group]({{ fhir_base_url }}group.html) resource.
 It is used in conjunction with the [Group Characteristic Link Id extension][Group Characteristic Link Id], which provides an identifier to each characteristic that can be used to reference individual characteristics.

 The following fields are used to specify the temporal relationship between different entries of characteristic: